Nikhil4002-50-82/Project-Design/Project 3 -  Hangman - B/Hangman.md

 Prompt the player and convert raw text into an uppercase character string:

-Think of a clerk asking for an ID and immediately recording the letters in clean capital print.
+Think of the game host stepping forward and asking the player for their letter choice.
-*Goal*: Read a line of terminal input, trim surrounding whitespace, and convert to uppercase.
+*Goal*: Display an interactive terminal prompt asking for a single letter.

 <div class="step-card">
   <div class="step-header">